Trigger Finger and Trigger Thumb (Tenosynovitis)

-Physical therapy, called occupational therapy, for the hand may be needed to optimize recovery.
+- Physical therapy, called occupational therapy, for the hand may be needed to optimize recovery.

-Trigger Finger and Thumb are common and can range from being a mild nuisance to causing great difficulty with use of your hand.
+Trigger Finger and Thumb are common and can range from being a mild nuisance to causing great difficulty with the use of your hand.
 Call HandSport Surgery Institute at 212-249-8700 to schedule an appointment and begin the process to improve pain and mobility.